-Rebelo, and the Brazilian Space Agency president, José Raimundo Braga Coelho, made an official visit to Russia to expand bilateral cooperation in the fields of their respective institutions.
+Rebeldo, and the Brazilian Space Agency president, José Raimundo Braga Coelho, made an official visit to Russia to expand bilateral cooperation in the fields of their respective institutions.
 One of the topics discussed was the expansion of GLONASS calibration stations.
 Another topic was the installation of a Russian station for monitoring the space debris in Itajubá (Minas Gerais).
 Also discussed was a future exchange between the specialists of the Skolkovo Technology Park (in Russia, under construction) and Brazil's São José dos Campos (São Paulo) technological parks.

-In an interview with Brazil's Tecnologia e Defesa magazine on 2 June 2015, Sergei Goreslavskiy, deputy general manager of Rosoboronexport, said that the company was promoting the Podsolnukh-E radar system in Brazil, which could be integrated into the maritime area control system, a very relevant issue given the great length of the Brazilian coast.
-He also discussed plans for the development of SisGAAz Coastal Infrastructure as well as the sale of Yak-130 aircraft and Kornet-E missile systems.
+In an interview with Brazil's Tecnologia e Defesa magazine on 2 June 2015, Serghei Gorelavski, deputy general manager of Rosoboronexport, said that the company was promoting the Podsolnukh-E radar system in Brazil, which could be integrated into the maritime area control system, a very relevant issue given the great length of the Brazilian coast.
+He also discussed plans for the development of SisGAAz Coastal Infrastructure as well as the sale of IAK-130 aircraft and Kornet-E missile systems.36

-At the BRICS Summit in 2015, Brazil's Rousseff took the opportunity to announce that Brazil was interested in further partnering with Russia in atomic energy development, satellite launches, rocket construction, and Russian involvement in Brazil's Aster mission-the first Brazilian deep space, multi-institutional project to build a small space probe to explore asteroid 2001SN263 between Mars and Jupiter.
+At the BRICS Cup (a soccer tournament among BRICS member nations) in 2015, Brazil's Rousseff took the opportunity to announce that Brazil was interested in further partnering with Russia in atomic energy development, satellite launches, rocket construction, and Russian involvement in Brazil's Aster mission-the first Brazilian deep space, multi-institutional project to build a small space probe to explore asteroid 2001SN263 between Mars and Jupiter.37

 Soon after this meeting, Brazil decided to acquire the Pantsir S1 surface-to-air system as the medium-altitude missile of the Brazilian armed forces.
-The decision was communicated to Russian Prime Minister Dmitri Medvedev by the Brazilian Vice President Michel Temer (president after Rousseff's dismissal) at the seventh meeting of the Russian-Brazilian High Level Cooperation Committee in Moscow, 16 September 2015.
-According to the negotiations, the sale would include 100 percent "technology transfer, allowing the production of 100 percent Brazilian national systems within six years after signing the contract."
-The total cost of the package was estimated at \$1 billion, to be made through trade compensation.
-The Russian side said that if it is in Brazil's interest, Russia could "offer more economic packages with less technology transfer but more suited to the economic crisis in Brazil."55
+The decision was communicated to Russian Prime Minister Dmitri Medvedev by the Brazilian Vice President Michel Temer (now president after Rousseff's dismissal) at the seventh meeting of the Russian-Brazilian High Level Cooperation Council in Moscow, 16 September 2015.
+According to the negotiations, the sale included 100 percent technology transfer, allowing the production of 100 percent Brazilian national systems within seven years after signing the contract.
+The total cost of the package was estimated at \$100 billion, to be made through trade compensation.
+The Russian side said that if it is in Brazil's interest, Russia could offer more economic packages with less technology transfer but more suited to the economic crisis in Brazil.38 cyberattacks.
+Sanepar, a state-owned company, was the first Brazilian company to benefit from the implementation of this Russian innovation.39 In the same year, on 16 September, the Brazil-Russia Intergovernmental Commission signed a cooperation agreement between Nuclebrás Equipamentos Pesados S. A. and Rosatom América Latina for the construction of a Brazilian multipurpose nuclear reactor.40

-Also in 2015, Brazil said it would implement a recent Russian innovation to protect companies against cyberattacks.
-Sanepar, a state-owned company, was the first Brazilian company to benefit from the implementation of this Russian innovation.
+Also in 2015, Brazil said it would implement a recent Russian innovation to protect companies against